shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 - Ref: https://arxiv.org/abs/1809.03672
 - Main difference with DIN (Deep Interest Network)
+  - Instead of providing a recommendation based on the entire behavior history, the target is ***next action***.
+For example, there can be an interest envolve from item A to item B. So given the purchase history A, we would recommend B. Also there can be other interest envolve from item C to item D that is irrelavant to the target item. we would to **focus** on the interest sequence that A and B fall into.
   - **Interest Extraction Layer**: Model the dependencies between user behaviors through GRU units, and get the expressive representation of ***interest sequence***.
   - **Interest Evolving Layer**: Model the interest envolving by combining attention mechanism and sequential learning ability from GRU - GRU with attentional update gate (AUGRU) to get the ***interest evolve that's relevant to the target ad***.
 - Training for information extraction layer: